brainlife/app-slicer-fsl/README.md

 # Generate images of NODDI

 This app will generate QA images of the images inside the NODDI datatype using FSL slicer functionality.
+The goal of this app is to provide quick QA of the NODDI fit and to generate images for paper figures.

 ### Authors